 Discrimination indices can be thought of as measures of how closely an item assesses the same knowledge and skills assessed by other items contributing to the criterion total score.
 That is, the discrimination index can be thought of as a measure of construct consistency.
 The correlation between student performance on a single item and total test score is a commonly used measure of this characteristic of an item.
 Within classical test theory, this item-test correlation is referred to as the item's discrimination because it indicates the extent to which successful performance on an item discriminates between high and low scores on the test.
-A desirable feature of an item is that the higher-ability students perform better on the item than lower-ability students or that the item demonstrates strong, positive item-test correlation.
+It is desirable for an item to be one on which higher-ability students perform better than lower-ability students or one that demonstrates strong, positive item-test correlation.